Creator of influential manga Dragon Ball, Akira Toriyama, dies at 68

 The statement, which thanked people around the world for their support for Toriyama’s career of over 45 years, said a funeral service had been held with his family and a few relatives.

-It called for privacy, and added: “Following his wishes for tranquillity, we respectfully inform you that we would not accept flowers, condolence gifts, visiting, offerings and others.
+It added: “Following his wishes for tranquillity, we respectfully inform you that we would not accept flowers, condolence gifts, visiting, offerings and others.

 “Also, we ask you to refrain from conducting interviews with his family.”